Krylov Complexity of Supersymmetric SYK Models: Numerical Results

+which is Hermitian and traceless.
+The tracelessness is important, as a non-zero trace would introduce a one-point function contribution to the autocorrelation function, suppressing the saturation value of Krylov complexity without reflecting any universal behavior.
+Working with a traceless operator ensures that the two-point function coincides with its connected part, capturing the universal features of operator growth \cite{Rabinovici_2022}.
+For notational brevity, the hopping operator will be referred to simply as $h$ in the discussion below.

+Because the hopping operator raises and then lowers the fermion number by one, it commutes with fermion number, $[F, \mathcal{O}] = 0$, and consequently also with fermion parity, $[(-1)^F, \mathcal{O}] = 0$, and $R$-symmetry, $[R, \mathcal{O}] = 0$.
+These symmetries enable the study of Krylov complexity in the UV-deformed model in fixed parity sectors, and in the mass-deformed model in fixed fermion number sectors.
+Computing Krylov complexity of the undeformed model is more subtle, since $h$ does not commute with the supercharges and so mixes the $\mathcal{H}^+$, $\mathcal{H}^-$, and $\mathcal{H}^z$ sectors.
+This case is handled with more care in the discussion below.

-This section presents numerical results of Krylov complexity for the $\mathcal{N}=2$ SYK model and its deformations.
-In Section \ref{subsec:krylov_dimension_results}, results for the energy degeneracy and Krylov dimension are presented.
-Then Section \ref{subsec:lanczos_coefficients_results} analyzes the Lanczos sequence for various initial operators.
+In Section \ref{subsec:krylov_dimension_results}, results for the Krylov dimension are presented.
+Then Section \ref{subsec:lanczos_coefficients_results} analyzes the Lanczos sequence for various deformations and sectors.
 Section \ref{subsec:krylov_complexity_entropy_results} concludes with results for Krylov complexity and entropy.
-For the most part, the results are presented for a particular choice of system size $N$, but results across other values of $N$ can be found in Appendix \ref{app:complexity_results_different_N}.
-The code used to generate the results in this section and the appendices is available on the arXiv page of this paper.
+The code used to generate the results in this section is available in the ancillary files at \url{https://arxiv.org/abs/2511.20769}.